JuliaLang/www.julialang.org/gsoc/2014/index.md

 # Google Summer of Code 2014

 Julia has been accepted as a Google Summer of Code mentoring organization.
 The following are ideas for student summer projects.
 To add or edit projects, please edit this page [here](https://github.com/JuliaLang/julialang.github.com/blob/master/gsoc/2014/index.md) through GitHub by making pull requests.

-You may be able to find further suitable project ideas through Julia's [`up for grabs` issues](https://github.com/JuliaLang/julia/issues?labels=up+for+grabs&state=open).
+When considering the following projects, don't be put off by the knowledge prerequisites – you don't need to be an expert, and there is some scope for research and learning within the GSoC period.
+However, familiarity with and interest in the subject area and involved technologies will be helpful.

-Don't be put off by the knowledge prerequisites; you don't need to be an expert, and there is some scope for research and learning within the GSoC period.
-However, familiarity with and interest in the involved technologies will be helpful.
+If you're interested in participating in GSoC as a student, the best approach is to become an active and engaged contributor to the project first.
+You should take a look at the ["up for grabs" issues](https://github.com/JuliaLang/julia/issues?state=open) on GitHub and see if there's any you think you might be able to take a crack at.
+Try submitting a pull request for something and start getting the hang of the process and interacting with the Julia code base and development community.

 # Theme: Scalability of technical computing for big data applications